KhaiHuy123/analytics-processing-pipeline/README.md

 ## How to use this pipeline?

+- You can clone this respository.
+How to clone this respository ?
+[Watcth this](https://www.youtube.com/watch?v=8Dd7KRpKeaE)

 - First, you need to create Mother Duck account.
 [Mother Duck](https://motherduck.com/) is the Cloud Service that provide us availability of using [DuckDB](https://duckdb.org/) on cloud environment.
+After creating your account, use your own information and fill in missing parameters in `.env`.

 - Next, make sure you have installed [Docker](https://www.docker.com/) on your local machine.
 If not, that's ok, because they will help you with that.
 How to use Docker Desktop ?
 [Watch this](https://www.youtube.com/watch?v=7y50rZItKCQ)

-- You can clone this respository and execute pipeline.
-Read [run.md](https://github.com/KhaiHuy123/taxi-nyc-processing-pipeline/blob/main/run.md) for more details.

-- How to clone this respository ?
-[Watcth this](https://www.youtube.com/watch?v=8Dd7KRpKeaE)

 - After cloning section, you can't use this pipeline immediately because you don't have `manifest.json` in your `dbt project`.
 Without this file, you can't activate the pipeline.

 - Comment all codes related to `dbt_assets` in module `dagster_dbt_processing/__init__.py` and `dagster_dbt_processing/assets/__init__.py`.

-- Cut `dbt folder` and `data_source folder` in `dagster_dbt_processing/assets/` (paste them at somewhere you can remember).
+- Cut `dbt folder` and `data_source folder` in `dagster_dbt_processing/assets/` (paste them at somewhere you can remember, you will use them later).

+- Run `docker-compose build <service_name>` and `docker-compose up -d <service_name>` to create and use PostgreSQL and Minio.

 - Try to run this pipeline locally.
+Read [run.md](https://github.com/KhaiHuy123/taxi-nyc-processing-pipeline/blob/main/run.md) for more details.
 You need to replace `domain name` of services in `docker network` by `localhost` to run it.

-- Run `dbt pipeline` to create `manifest.json`.
+- Execute `dbt pipeline` to create `manifest.json`.
 Read [this](https://github.com/KhaiHuy123/analytics-processing-pipeline/tree/main/dbt_processing/transform#readme) for more details.

 - After running `dbt pipeline`, you will see the `manifest.json` in `target folder` of `dbt project`.